tubbo/ember-foundation/README.md

 provide a 1:1 translation layer between Foundation's time-saving JavaScript components and your rich Ember.js application.

+**ember-foundation** is distributed as a Rails plugin, and is suited best for Ruby on Rails developers who use EmberScript and Emblem, but it can also be used as a standalone library in any JavaScript application.

 ## Installation

 For **Ruby on Rails** users, just add this gem to your Gemfile: